 Vance is a tiny town located in the state of South Carolina.
 With a population of 124 people and just one neighborhood, Vance is the 283rd largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Vance is generally considered to be a blue-collar town.
-50.98% of the Vance workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Vance is a blue-collar town, with 50.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Vance is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Vance who work in management occupations (13.73%), maintenance occupations (11.76%), and sales jobs (3.92%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Vance is worth considering.